paddykgriffin/react-vite-starter/README.md

 ### Notes

+The application has default routing provided using React Router.

+A simple React Redux Store has been wrapped around the app.

 This repository is unstyled and open to use whatever style engine of preference.
 For example you can use one of the following:

 - Vanilla CSS/SCSS